If you’re looking to sell your house or investment property in California without using a real estate agent, we can help.

 First, there’s a tricky custom that you’ve gotta know about.

-In most sales in the Central Valley, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.
+In most sales in California, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.

 Doesn’t make much sense, right?